 course, since more samples are used in computing the average

-amplitude, the resolution in a SndView
+amplitude, the resolution in a SndView with a

 heightened reduction factor is degraded.
 Conversely, reducing the